 Your child will come to the clinic monthly, and check in one week after she first starts using each new product, for a total of 24 study visits including the visit today.
-She will be in the study for about one and a half years.
+She will be in the study for about 19 months.
 Each visit will take about [SITES TO INSERT THE APPROXIMATE LENGTH OF TIME].